Ulverston railway station: History

 The current buildings are architecturally noteworthy and date from 1873, when they were rebuilt as befitting one of the main stations of the Furness Railway.
-The clock tower and glass awnings and supporting decorative ironwork, which were extensively restored and repainted in 1990, were particularly fine, but are now weed infested and on the point of collapse.
+The clock tower, glass awnings and supporting decorative ironwork, which were extensively restored and repainted in 1990, are particularly fine.
 The passenger waiting room retains many period features.

 The unusual platform layout, where the northbound line has a face on both sides, is a legacy of the station's former role as the interchange for the branch line to Lakeside.
 This diverged from the main line at Plumpton Junction, a few miles to the south, before heading north-eastwards through Greenodd and Haverthwaite; the branch reached its terminus at Lakeside on the southern shore of Windermere.
 The island platform allowed easy cross-platform interchange for those passengers travelling from the south changing onto the connecting service to Lakeside, whilst those wishing to exit the station could do so by alighting on the opposite side platform.
 Today, only platforms one and three are used.

 The branch opened on 1 June 1869 and was well-patronised from the outset in the summer months by tourists, who could make a convenient transfer to the Windermere steamboats at Lakeside.
 The line was much quieter in winter though and year-round services ended in the autumn of 1938; passenger trains thereafter ran only during the summer.
 This continued until 6 September 1965, when the line fell victim to the Beeching Axe.

 The line's northern end was reopened subsequently on 2 May 1973, as the Lakeside and Haverthwaite Railway.
 However, the remainder was lifted in the early 1970s and the trackbed used for improvements to the A590 road, over which passengers must continue their journey if heading to Lakeside today.